On Orthodox Easter, Zelenskiy vows 'wickedness' will not destroy Ukraine | Politics

 - Ukraine

-Standing inside one of the country's best known landmarks, the 1,000-year-old Saint Sophia Cathedral in Kyiv, Zelenskiy said in a video address that Ukraine will overcome the darkness that the war has brought upon it.
-"Today, we still believe in the new victory of Ukraine and we are all convinced that we will not be destroyed by any horde or wickedness," Zelenskiy, wearing his trademark dark khaki outfit, said.
+In a video address from one of the country's best known landmarks, the 1,000-year-old Saint Sophia Cathedral in Kyiv, Zelenskiy said Ukraine will overcome the darkness that Russia's invasion had brought upon it.
+"Today, we still believe in the new victory of Ukraine and we are all convinced that we will not be destroyed by any horde or wickedness," said Zelenskiy, wearing his trademark dark khaki outfit.

 Serhiy Gaidai, governor of the eastern Luhansk region, said on Sunday that seven churches there have been destroyed in the war.
 While churches used to be full for overnight and morning Easter services, this year churches have been asked not to gather many people, with concerns they could be targets for missiles.